ZinPwintPhyu-Hailey/ClusteringAnalysis_DataCleaning_and_Manipulation/README.md

-# Clustering Analysis - Data Cleaning and Manipulation
+# Data Cleaning and Manipulation

 This project focuses on utilizing Python for data cleaning, manipulation, and preparation.
 The goal is to preprocess raw customer data, identify and treat outliers, engineer new features, and perform clustering analysis to group customers based on their behavioral patterns.